david2611/isaac_ros_bridge_codelets/README.md

     `"//packages/isaac_ros_bridge_codelets/img_publisher:ros_img_pub_components"`

 ### (Optional) Update ROS Packages ###
-Most codelets should not require changing the base ROS packages available to Isaac.
+Most codelets require changing the base ROS packages available to Isaac.
 If different packages are required the specific requirements will be outlined for that specific codelet.
 To have the ros package requirements required for all translation codelets used so far do the following: